jksalcedo/kotlin-math-lib/README.md

 ## Limitations

 - **JVM-Specific**: This library is built for the Java Virtual Machine (JVM).
-It utilizes `java.math.BigInteger`, which is part of the Java Standard Library.
+It utilizes java.math.BigInteger, which is part of the Java Standard Library.
 Therefore, it is not directly compatible with non-JVM platforms like Kotlin/Native (e.g., iOS) or Kotlin/JS without an additional compatibility layer or a different BigInteger implementation for those targets.
 - **No Android UI Components**: This is a pure Kotlin library focusing on mathematical logic.
 It does not contain any Android UI components (Views, Activities, etc.).
-- **Floating-Point Precision**: While `BigInteger` handles large integers accurately, statistical functions like `average()` and `median()` return `Double`.
+- **Floating-Point Precision**: While BigInteger handles large integers accurately, statistical functions like average() and median() return Double.
 Be mindful of standard floating-point precision limitations for extremely large or very small decimal numbers.

 ## Contributing